2.11 Bins, Subclips & Markers Creation

 To create a subclip, select a clip and open it in the Detail View.
 You have three ways to set your In and Out points:

 From the player: Right-click the video and choose Create Subclip from the context menu.
+You can also use shortcuts I for In Point, O for out Point, Y to create the subclip, U to create marker.

 From the contact sheet: Right-click on the frame where you want to set your In Point and choose Create In Point.
 Then, right-click another frame to set your Out Point and choose Create Out Point.
 Once both points are defined, right-click again and select Create Subclip.